Our Team

 PhD, MSc, BSc (Hons), MEIANZ, CEnvP Ecology Specialist

-Penn is a Certified Environmental Practitioner – Ecology Specialist (EIANZ) and is responsible for leading BAAM’s fauna team.
+Penn is a Certified Environmental Practitioner – Ecology Specialist (EIANZ).
 He has 30 years of field experience as a researcher in the fields of ornithology and conservation biology, having worked on animal communities in a wide variety of habitats in six different countries in Africa, North America, and now Australia.
 Since joining BAAM in 2010, Penn has undertaken baseline studies and/or contributed to fauna sections of Environmental Impact Statements (EIS) for small and large infrastructure projects.

 He has also managed and authored the reports for a variety of ecological assessments and species management plans/programs within the mining, infrastructure, industrial and residential sectors.